cubetech/wpplugin.font-resizer/readme.txt

 Not yet, no. But feel free to contact us if you have a question! info@cubetech.ch

 == Changelog ==

+= 1.3.4 =
+* Added new setting for minimum font size

+= 1.3.3 =
+* Added new CSS classes to elements (all with ct-font-resizer prefix)
+* Version tested update

 = 1.3.2 =
 * HTML Bugfix